Bhargavp610/Coding-Practice/SQL/README.md

 24 **Triangle Type Classification**
    Identify the type of each record in the TRIANGLES table based on its three side lengths.
 Output one of four results: Equilateral, Isosceles, Scalene, or Not A Triangle.

+25. **Occupation Name Formatting and Frequency Count** Query an alphabetically ordered list of all names in the OCCUPATIONS table, followed immediately by the first letter of each person’s occupation enclosed in parentheses.
+   Then query the total number of occurrences for each occupation, sorted in ascending order by count and alphabetically by occupation name if counts are equal.